sepanc/O365-Web-Directory/README.md

 4. On the pop-up, select **Add an application my organization is developing**.
 Then click the arrow to continue.

-5. Choose a name for the app, such as *SimpleMailApp*, and select **Web application and/or web API** as its Type.
+5. Choose a name for the app, such as *O365-Web-Directory*, and select **Web application and/or web API** as its Type.
 Then click the arrow to continue.

 6. The value of **Sign-on URL** is the URL where the application will be hosted.
 Use *http://localhost:8080/* for the sample project.